The impact of maximal strength training on quality of life among women with breast cancer undergoing treatment

 The study was conducted in Oncology Centre of Latvia, Riga.
 The project was approved by the Ethics Committee of the Riga Stradiņš University and the Scientific Department of Riga East University Hospital.
 Oncologists recruited patients and informed consent was obtained from all patients involved.

-The criteria for inclusion in the study were: treatment with breast conserving surgery/mastectomy and/or radiation therapy and/or chemotherapy with/without hormone therapy; age 18 to 63 years; patient is newly diagnosed with invasive BC.
+The criteria for inclusion in the study were: treatment with breast conserving surgery/mastectomy and/or radiation therapy and/or chemotherapy with/without hormone therapy; age 18 to 63 years; patients were newly diagnosed with stage I–III BC.
 Patients being unable to perform such basic skills as sitting or lying down, having cognitive disorders or severe emotional instability, suffering from other serious diseases that might diminish physical performance capacity (e.g. heart failure, COPD, neurological disorders) were excluded from the study.

 57 consecutive patients were initially referred to the study.
 Patients were randomized into a TG and CG.
 During the intervention period 2 patients dropped out (mean age 52 years) due to family or work circumstances.
 Therefore, 55 patients (N = 27 in TG, N = 28 in CG) completed the entire program.
 Patient characteristics at the beginning of the study are indicated in Table 1.